When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

-To detect such an offset, the water maser-traced dynamical center must also be determined with comparable astrometric precision, i.e., $\sigma_{\theta} \lesssim 0.09 \mu\text{as}$.
-From 22 GHz water maser VLBI measurements, \citet{Reid2019} determined the dynamical center’s x-position as $-0.152 \pm 0.003$ mas and y-position as $0.556 \pm 0.004$ mas.
+Current 22~GHz water maser VLBI measurements fall well short of this requirement. \citet{Reid2019} determined the dynamical center's x-position as $-0.152 \pm 0.003$ mas and y-position as $0.556 \pm 0.004$ mas.
 The resulting radial offset from the coordinate origin is $\sqrt{x^2 + y^2} = 0.576 \pm 0.005$~mas, corresponding to an uncertainty of approximately 5~$\mu$as.
-Therefore, an improvement in precision by a factor of $\sim 55$ would be required to resolve the maximal BHS-megamaser disk dynamical-center offset.
+Therefore, an improvement in precision by a factor of $\sim 67$ would be required even for a $1\sigma$ measurement of the maximal offset between the BHS and the megamaser disk dynamical center; a robust detection would be still more demanding.

-The $\sim$5~$\mu$as precision of the water maser-traced COM reported by \citet{Reid2019}, achieved using ground-based 22~GHz VLBI, provides a benchmark for current astrometric capability.
-Since an Earth-L2 baseline is approximately 120 times longer than the Earth's diameter, it may be feasible to achieve positional accuracies on the order of $\sim 0.09~\mu$as for the dynamical center using SVLBI.
-While extending baselines to Earth-L2 geometries reduces the synthesized beam-size to $\lesssim 0.2~\mu\mathrm{as}$, systematic errors in the determination of the water maser dynamical center are unlikely to scale proportionally.
-Water maser spot variability, turbulence in the disk, and amplification geometry may bias the fitted COM at the $\sim 0.1~\mu\mathrm{as}$ level, independent of interferometric resolution.
-Thus, while a formal accuracy of $\sim 0.1~\mu\mathrm{as}$ may, in principle, be achievable with Earth-L2 space VLBI, the true limiting factor is likely to be systematic error in COM determination rather than thermal noise.

-In conclusion, SMBH spin could, in principle, be measured from the BHS-megamaser disk dynamical-center offset; however, such measurements will require SVLBI.
-An Earth-Moon baseline at 230 GHz could, under ideal conditions, resolve the BHS centroid; however, constraining the dynamical center to sub-$\mu$as precision with water maser observations will likely be limited by dominant systematic errors.